oceanwavecode/accessibility/README.md

-# Information about the European Accessibility Act (EAA)
+#### Information about the European Accessibility Act (EAA)

+A space for requirements and technical information.